alexeyk500/next_strapi_docker/README.md

 #1.
 Go to "dev-config" and run command docker-compose up --build

-(after then two containers with cws and postgres will run)
+ #- after then of two containers with cms and postgres db will run

 #2.
 Go to "frontend" and run Next locally for dev with command "dev:local" in package.json